AaronHarman/Rubot-2.0/README.md

 - If you mention Rubot while saying some rude words, it will get angry and remove 1💎 from your score.
 - If you mention and thank Rubot, it will respond politely.
 - If you mention Rubot and say hello, it will say hi back.
 Once per 24 hours, you will receive 1💎 for saying hello to Rubot.

+## Roll Options
+**%roll** *#d#* (as many as you want)

+add a number before your dice to roll that many sets add these for particular changes:
+- d# : drop this many dice after rolling
+- k# : keep this many dice after rolling
+- r# : reroll anything below this number once
+- kl# : keep this many dice after rolling, but keep the lowest ones
+- u : don't sort the rolls
+- +# : add a number to the sum of the rolls